IcyRamen/a-bit-of-an-adventure/README.md

     Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301  USA

 # About
-A Bit of an Adventure is a simple 8-bit platformer written in python 3 and pygame, created by Samuel Kinney and Ian Huang.
+A Bit of an Adventure is a simple 8-bit platformer written in python 3 and pygame, created by Samuel Kinney, Nipun Chhajed and Ian Huang.
 This game is currently in development, and only works if you have Python 3 and pygame installed.
 When it gets to beta, it will be frozen using Cx_Freeze to be runnable for Linux, Windows, and OS X.

 #Instructions